-Ryan Scheiding is a PhD student in the Communication Studies Program at Concordia.
-He is also affiliated with the Technoculture, Art and Games (TAG) research lab at Concordia.
-Prior to joining the program he received MAs at the University of Waterloo in History and at York University in Communication & Culture and a graduate diploma in Asian Studies from the York Centre for Asian Research (YCAR).
-His research is primarily concerned with the collective memory of the atomic bombings of Hiroshima and Nagasaki as expressed through popular culture and video games.
-In his past studies he has focused on collective memory practices, legacies of propaganda in media and World War II Japanese history.
+Ryan Scheiding is an Assistant Professor of Digital Media (Game Studies & Game Design) at the Georgia Institute of Technology in the School of Literature, Media, and Communication.
+Formerly he was a MITACS Post Doctoral Research Fellow at Unity Technologies & Concordia University.
+He earned his Ph.D. in the Communication Studies Program at Concordia University (2021).
+While at Concordia he was affiliated with the Technoculture, Art and Games (TAG) research lab, the mlab, and the Media History Research Centre (MHRC).
+Prior to this, he received MAs at the University of Waterloo in History and at York University in Communication & Culture.
+He also completed a graduate diploma in Asian Studies from the York Centre for Asian Research (YCAR).
+His research is primarily concerned with the collective memory of the atomic bombings of Hiroshima and Nagasaki as expressed through video games.
+You can find his work in Games & Culture, Loading and RePlaying Japan.
+He also creates video games in Twine and RPG Maker MV.